Applicants can reapply for the Caregiver Respite Grant Program every 90 days.

 Imagine being able to:

-- Take a special day to spend with another child in your family for some one-on-one quality time, so they feel important and loved.
+- Take a special day with another child in your family for some one-on-one quality time so they feel important and loved.

 - Going fishing with a buddy after years of not doing so because caring for your family member has required your constant attention.

-- Just taking a few hours to get yourself a massage, run some errands, visit a park or catch up on some reading.
+- Just take a few hours to get a massage, run some errands, visit a park or catch up on some reading.

-1. Has applied for a Long-term Care Waiver or other programs and not expecting to receive services or approval within thirty (30) days of the application,
+- Has applied for a Long-term Care Waiver or other programs and not expecting to receive services or approval within thirty (30) days of the application

-3. Has been approved for Long- Term Care Waiver support(s) or other programs that provide respite services and has exhausted funds from said programs,
+- Has been approved for Long- Term Care Waiver support(s) or other programs that provide respite services and has exhausted funds from said programs

-4. Has applied and is receiving LTC-Waiver supports.
-The applicant needs the flexibility to hire a family member or friend not covered by current funding supports.
+- Has applied and is receiving other supports, and the applicant needs flexibility for services not covered by current funding supports

-5. Has not applied for a Long-Term Care Waiver support(s) because they are ineligible for other supports.
+- Has not applied for a Long-Term Care Waiver support(s) because they are ineligible for other supports